 At what hospitals does Dr. Howard perform operations?

-Conroe Regional Medical Center, St. Luke’s – Woodlands, Memorial Herman – Woodlands, Memorial Herman Ambulatory Surgery Center, and Houston Northwest Hospital.
+HCA Houston Healthcare Conroe, St. Luke’s – Woodlands, Memorial Herman – Woodlands, Memorial Herman Ambulatory Surgery Center, and Houston Methodist The Woodlands

 How long is the hospital stay?